mnov23/SirJohnHarringtonsLittleJohnSecret/README.md

-# ScrubTheToilet-FP_KnifeGame
+# Sir John Harringon's Little John Secret.
-Project on hold while I learn some Blender 3D modelling on the side.
+Project rebranded.
+The name will change yet again in the future.

 project revived and still being slowly... disappointingly developed, chipped at with snail 🐌 like slow pace that puts Yandere Dev to shame.